jazcarate/cloudflare-worker-google-oauth/docs/blogpost.md

 _The original can be found at [Apiumhub :: Tech blog](https://apiumhub.com/tech-blog-barcelona/)._

 # Implementing Google OAuth to use Google API in Cloudflare Workers
-Recently I had the opportunity to build a small application that needed to authenticate and authorize a user using Google's sign in mechanism, and requests on their behalf data from a Google API.
+Recently I had the opportunity to build a small application that needed to authenticate and authorize a user using Google's sign-in mechanism, and requests on their behalf data from a Google API.

 I choose to implement this as a Cloudflare Worker as a [serverless compute service](https://www.cloudflare.com/learning/serverless/what-is-serverless/) leveraging [Cloudflare key-value storage (KV)](https://developers.cloudflare.com/workers/learning/how-kv-works) for session storage.
 The tooling from Cloudflare ([`wrangler`](https://developers.cloudflare.com/workers/cli-wrangler)) has evolved nicely since my first attempt at Cloudflare Workers, so I thought it was a high time that I gave it another try.

-As any good software engineer I started searching for any repository I could use a template to wire up Google OAuth easily.
+As any good software engineer would, I started searching for any repository I could use a template to wire up Google OAuth easily.
-But I failed to find anything that would play nicely with Cloudflare Webworker, or had some proper documentation / tests, or had a decent quality to it.
-So in this blog post (and in the companion GitHub repository [jazcarate/cloudflare-worker-google-oauth](https://github.com/jazcarate/cloudflare-worker-google-oauth)) I want to document, explain and go over some interesting decisions so someone just like me would have this to springboard their development.
+But I failed to find anything that would play nicely with Cloudflare Web worker, or had some proper documentation/tests, or had a decent quality to it.
+So in this blog post (and in the companion GitHub repository [jazcarate/cloudflare-worker-google-oauth](https://github.com/jazcarate/cloudflare-worker-google-oauth)), I want to document, explain and go over some interesting decisions so someone just like me would have this to springboard their development.

 That being said, feel free to _yoink_ any or all of the code from the [repo](https://github.com/jazcarate/cloudflare-worker-google-oauth).